XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Tasks/SCALEUP-T002.md

     * `helm repo add jetstack https://charts.jetstack.io`
     * `helm repo update`
 * Install NGINX in the kube-system workspace
-* In Azure create a DNS name for your NGINX public IP (fabrikam-<suffix>.region.cloudapp.azure.com)
+* In Azure create a DNS name for your NGINX public IP (fabrikam-<dnsname>.region.cloudapp.azure.com)
 * Install the cert-manager helm chart in the cert-manager namespace
 * Deploy the Certificate Authority that can issue certificates for the whole cluster
-* Create a certificate for the DNS address (fabrikam-<suffix>.region.cloudapp.azure.com)
+* Create a certificate for the DNS address (fabrikam-<dnsname>.region.cloudapp.azure.com)
 * Assign the certificates and routes to your application

-As proof that we can be a true multi-tenant provider, we want to deploy a new instance of the web application under the name customerx.
-By copying the values.yml of content-web and change the name to web-customerx and port to 8080 and run `helm install web-customerx ./content-web -f newvalues.yml` you can deploy a new instance.
-Update the paths on the ingress controller to reflect this.

-## Links
+## Links & Information
 * [Install Nginx](https://github.com/kubernetes/ingress-nginx/tree/master/charts/ingress-nginx)
 * [Install Cert Manager](https://cert-manager.io/docs/installation/kubernetes/)
 * [Install and configure Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)